(Updated 10 April 2026)

 Notes

-• All sites were visited, however, access to the Holtz and DEB sites were limited.
+All four sites were visited, however, access to the Holtz and DEB sites was limited.

-• The unabridged Draft Report (3 Sites) is not on-line but is available on request.
+The unabridged (28 page) Draft Report (3 Sites) is available on request, contact: friendsofleepoint@gmail.com

-Preliminary evaluation of the Defence Establishment Berrimah site
+Preliminary evaluation of the Defence Establishment Berrimah (DEB) site

-This section contains the evaluation methodology used for the 4 Darwin sites plus the Defence Establishment Berrimah (DEB) site evaluation.
+This section contains the evaluation methodology used for the Draft Report (3 sites) and the Defence Establishment Berrimah (DEB) site evaluation.

 Methodology for Evaluation